Anthony is an accomplished "Minecraft" builder who enjoys sharing tips and workarounds with other gamers online.

 - Place 1 iron block against a wall on the floor.

 - Before placing the second iron block on top, break the block in the wall that will end up being behind it.
-See the picture below?
+See the picture above?
 The block behind the top iron block must be destroyed so that the dispenser can take its place.

 - Fill the dispenser with the food of your choice, and then place the second iron block on top of the first.
 Your dispenser will be hidden from view.